gmoyle/AI-Development-Business-Case/README.md

 # AI Development Business Case

-> 🚀 **Created entirely with Warp 2.0 ADE** - This complete business case documentation, including interactive ROI calculators and presentation modes, was designed and programmed using only natural language commands.
-Development time: 2-3 hours.
+> 🚀 **Created entirely with Warp 2.0 AI Development Environment** - This complete business case documentation, including interactive ROI calculators, presentation modes, and automated CI/CD workflows, was designed and programmed using only natural language commands in Warp 2.0.
+Total development time: 2-3 hours on July 6, 2025.

 A comprehensive business case and ROI calculator for implementing in-house AI development environments, specifically tailored for gaming companies with mathematical algorithms and Unity development needs.